 If you want to go the extra mile, pack those treats in a personalized backpack with the dog’s name monogrammed on it.
 A backpack is a great thing to have handy for any overnight trips at the dog sitter.

 When taking their favorite pup for a walk, the humans will appreciate a gift of some cold-weather accessories during the wintertime.
-Some waterproof gloves or perhaps a hooded coat with protection from the elements can make the daily walk much more tolerable.
+A perfect gift for any dog lover would be some waterproof gloves or perhaps a hooded coat with protection from the elements can make the daily walk much more tolerable.
 Don’t forget that days are shorter in winter too, so some reflective clothing or even a lighted leash might be appreciated for safety reasons.

 Keep in mind that a gift for the dog lover in your life doesn’t have to be expensive.
 Treats and small toys are great options for simply saying, “I haven’t forgotten about Fido.”
 On the other hand, you can really make an impression by gifting something that keeps on giving long after the treats are gone, like a dog bed or jacket.
 Regardless, any of the ideas mentioned here are sure to make the best gifts for dog lovers and the pups who love them.